 QAEco acknowledges the Traditional Owners of the lands on which we live and work, across Australia and the Torres Strait Islands.
 Sovereignty was never ceded; these lands always were, and always will be, the lands of Aboriginal and Torres Strait Islander People.
 We pay our respects to their Elders, past and present.

 We are the Quantitative and Applied Ecology Research Group (QAEco), based in the School of Agriculture, Food, and Ecosystem Sciences at the University of Melbourne.
 QAEco is a diverse group of individuals who pursue a range of research topics in ecology.
 In our work we tackle issues from the pressing - such as climate change and conservation - to the fundamental - such as population- and individual-level processes.
+We seek to be a welcoming and friendly group that exists within the university ecosystem.
+We like to invite friends and other groups to join us on an informal basis at every opportunity.

 If you are interested in working with us, visiting the lab or collaborating on a research project, find your potential collaborator on the People page and contact them directly.